Having lived in Thailand for many years, I have been looking into getting permanent residency.

 What Requirements Are There To Be Awarded Permanent Residency? – Like any country, Thailand has certain requirements and also certain things that will automatically block you from being given permanent residency.

-a) You must have been in Thailand for at least 3 years on non-immigrant visa.
+a) You must have been in Thailand for at least 3 years on a non-immigrant visa.
 The non-immigrant visa cannot have any lapse times, so must have been automatically renewed every year for 3 years. (this is difficult for many expats, if they haven’t kept the same job for three years).

 b) You cannot have any criminal record either in Thailand or your country of origin.
 You will have fingerprints taken for the Thai portion of it and must also get a certified letter from the embassy of your country of origin, saying you don’t have a criminal record.